admost/AMR/Android_Integration/README.md

     maven { url "http://dl.bintray.com/teads/TeadsSDK-android" }
 }
 ```
-### Libs
-Copy the following libraries to the libs folder of your app from [this link](https://github.com/admost/AMR/tree/master/Android_Integration/libs).

-Only Admost, Volley and Google Play Services Ads libraries are compulsory for mediation system.
-If you don’t add any one of the network to your app, the SDK will detect that the ad network library isn't there and fail gracefully; the request will continue with the next network in the mediation waterfall.

 # Usage
 Admost Mediation library is a lean yet complete library that allows you to request and show ads.
 Basic integration steps are: